 So today I’m asking myself, what am I thankful that my educators offered me, what do I wish I’d been exposed to earlier, and how can I offer that to my students?

 Here are some things I’ve come up with that I know I can address in the classroom this month.
 I pledge to dedicate a separate post to each of these in the coming weeks.
 I have started them each in a small or large way already but can commit to integrating them more meaningfully into my classroom.

-- Purposes: To recognise and appreciate our privilege and to cultivate a perspective supports emotional literacy
+- Gratitude practice – Purposes: Recognise and appreciate our privilege and to cultivate a perspective supports emotional literacy.

 What do you do in your classroom, kura, education centre, or family to make sure you are empowering your tamariki to be changemakers?